CORPORATE GOVERNANCE INDEX UKRAINE 2020April 26, 2023

 Ward Howell Ukraine

 Ward Howell opened its office in Kyiv in 2004 in order to support the rapidly growing demand for executive search services in Ukraine.
 Over the years we have built up an extensive network of personal contacts, especially among key executives and directors.
 We have also built within our firm an original research capability that rapidly and accurately identifies potential candidates at target companies specified jointly with our executive search clients.
 We serve a wide range of organizations in virtually every industry in Ukraine and the region.
 Our experience goes well beyond executive search to leadership development and board services.
-We help clients improve the effectiveness of their businesses through development and implementation of corporate governance systems, board effectiveness evaluation alongside acquisition, assessment, and development of board members.
+We help clients improve the effectiveness of their businesses through development and implementation of corporate governance systems, board effectiveness evaluation, and the acquisition, assessment, and development of board members.

 Ward Howell Ukraine Leadership Institute

 The Ward Howell Ukraine Leadership Institute is a proactive initiative to develop a knowledge-based approach towards research in Ukraine.
 The Institute was founded in 2019 to promote extensive research on corporate governance and leadership development.
 The Ward Howell Ukraine Leadership Institute conducts regular research on fundamental themes and developments as well as special research on newly developing topics of the day.
-The Institute also supports the data-driven approach to the conduct of executive search and consulting projects by Ward Howell Ukraine.
+The Institute also supports a data-driven approach to the conduct of executive search and consulting projects by Ward Howell Ukraine.

 The publication can be downloaded here.